MykiellDeovennPagayonan/uzh-final-project-group-2/README.md

-# Mokoto Devcon ICP Full Stack Template
+# Mokoto ICP Full Stack Template

 This is a Next.js-based full-stack template for building applications on the Internet Computer (ICP) using Mokoto.